Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Untrusted Data Processor and Information Theoretic Admissibility (ITA)

 In the previous sections, we assumed a \textit{trusted} Data Processor model where the Data Processor reliably executes the privacy-preserving algorithm and releases only the privatized output.
 We now relax this assumption to address the Untrusted Data Processor scenario.
 Here, the Data Processor is considered adversarial and may attempt to leak or extract information about the training data $s$ beyond what is contained in the intended output system $B$.
 To address this privacy threat rigorously, we adopt a worst-case security model where the Data Processor and the Investigator collude or effectively act as a single adversarial entity.

+This change of adversarial model is substantial.
+In the trusted setting, it is meaningful to define privacy only for the released output, because the Data Processor is assumed to follow the prescribed algorithm.
+In the untrusted setting, however, the prescribed algorithm need not be the algorithm actually executed.
+Therefore, an output-based privacy guarantee alone cannot certify privacy against the Data Processor.
+The privacy mechanism must instead be evaluated together with the information that the encoded quantum states make physically accessible.

 In this setting, the Respondent does not grant the Data Processor access to the raw classical data $s$ directly.
 Instead, the Respondent provides access only to the set of encoded quantum states $\{\rho_s\}_s$.
 The Processor is tasked with running a learning algorithm to produce a hypothesis $w$.
 Since the Data Processor is untrusted, the learning algorithm is modeled as a single, fixed completely positive, trace-preserving (CP-TP) map $\mathcal{N}$ that must be independent of the specific input index $s$.
 The total state generated at the output of this process is, $ \cN(\rho_s) := \sum_{w \in \cW} \cN_{w}(\rho_s) \otimes \ketbra{w},$ where each $\mathcal{N}_{w}$ is a completely positive trace non-increasing map summing to $\cN$.
 To ensure privacy, the Respondent mandates that this map $\mathcal{N}$ must satisfy differential privacy constraints with respect to neighboring inputs.
-The formal definition of such a \textit{$1$-neighbor $(\varepsilon,\delta)$-DP support-consistent learning algorithm} for an untrusted Data Processor is provided in Definition \ref{DPL2} of Appendix \ref{appendix_ita}.
+We formalize this via the following definition for an untrusted Data Processor.